tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 With the [open-source project you identified](docapis_find_open_source_project.html), identify the getting started tutorial.
 Then answer the following questions:

 1. Does the API have a getting started tutorial?
-2. Does the getting started tutorial walk you through a beginning-to-end scenario?
+2. Does the getting-started tutorial walk you through an end-to-end scenario?
 3. Can you follow all the steps in the getting started tutorial successfully?
 4. How long does the getting started tutorial take to complete?
 5. In an attempt to simplify the instruction and keep it brief, does the documentation make assumptions about your technical level and familiarity with the domain?